aleixfortm/storymous-old/README.md

 # storymous

 Storymous is a story-based social media meant to deliver short and amazing stories.
+It is a fully-responsive website, created with vanilla front-end technologies (no frameworks used).
 The main idea was that users would post their stories anonymously; however, that will just be a feature, and users will be able to publish their short stories either anonymously or publicly.

 The link will soon be available.